This Italian American version of Pasta e Fagioli is rustic and comforting in the best possible way! It’s perfect for chilly Autumn evenings!

 - Place a Dutch oven or large soup pot over medium heat.
 Add sausage and cook, stirring occasionally, for 5-6 minutes.
 Leave sausage in pot, but drain excess fat.

-- Add olive oil along with onion, carrots and celery; stir until well combined.
-Continue cooking, stirring occasionally, for 5-6 more minutes.
+- Add the tablespoon of olive oil along with onion, carrots and celery; stir until well combined.
+Continue cooking, stirring occasionally, for 5-6 more minutes, or until onions are tender.

-- Add garlic, stir until well combined.
-Continue cooking for 1-2 minutes.
+- Reduce heat to medium-low heat.
+Add garlic, stir until well combined; simmer for 1-2 minutes, stirring occasionally.

 - Add salt, pepper, Italian seasonings, tomato sauce, diced tomatoes, beans and chicken stock; stir until well combined.
 Increase heat and bring mixture to a boil.